 While assisted living is primarily paid for out-of-pocket or through private insurance, several pathways exist for Medi‑Cal enrollees to receive financial support for care in these settings, including through California’s assisted living waiver, CalAIM Community Supports, county behavioral health and mental health plans, Programs for All-Inclusive Care for the Elderly (PACE), and hospital contracts.
 However, the use of assisted living for Medi-Cal enrollees remains limited and has not reached its full potential.

-The Center for Health Care Strategies (CHCS), with support from the California Health Care Foundation, is hosting this five‑part virtual learning series focused on strengthening cross-sector partnerships to improve appropriate, timely, and effective use of assisted living communities for Medi-Cal enrollees, including older adults, people with disabilities, and individuals with behavioral health needs.
+The Center for Health Care Strategies (CHCS), with support from the California Health Care Foundation, hosted this five‑part virtual learning series focused on strengthening cross-sector partnerships to improve appropriate, timely, and effective use of assisted living communities for Medi-Cal enrollees, including older adults, people with disabilities, and individuals with behavioral health needs.

-Webinars include:
+Webinars included:

 • The Untapped Potential of Assisted Living in Addressing the Housing and Care Needs of Medi-Cal Enrollees